 The Company has assessed interest rate swaps with a maturity date subsequent to December 31, 2021 as being directly impacted by the IBOR reform and therefore subject to the amendments.
-As at April 3, 2021, there is one interest rate swap contract with a maturity date subsequent to December 31, 2021.
-The terms of this contract are disclosed in Note 12 "Fair value measurement" to the Consolidated Financial Statements.
+As at April 3, 2021, there are four interest rate swap contracts with a maturity date subsequent to December 31, 2021.
+The terms of these contracts are disclosed in Note 12 "Fair value measurement" to the Consolidated Financial Statements.